 Faith and Technology.
-In May, we'll be bringing you a new look at how Americans think about the advent of generative artificial intelligence (AI), specifically as it touches the church and the Bible.
+This chapter offers you a new look at how Americans think about the advent of generative artificial intelligence (AI), specifically as it touches the church and the Bible.
 Additionally, we'll take a close look at how church attendance patterns and Bible reading practices are changing in the post-COVID world.

 Human Flourishing.
-In partnership with Human Flourishing investigators at Harvard University and Baylor University, we will continue our ongoing investigation of how the Bible, faith, and the church are connected to holistic well-being.
+In partnership with Human Flourishing investigators at Harvard University and Baylor University, we continue our ongoing investigation of how the Bible, faith, and the church are connected to holistic well-being.